-Previously, CMS generally has paid more for clinic visits conducted in off-campus hospital outpatient departments (HOPD) than those conducted in the physician-office setting.
+The suit centers around payment cuts to off-campus hospital outpatient departments (HOPDs) that CMS began implementing in 2019.
+Prior to the cuts, CMS generally paid more for clinic visits conducted in off-campus HOPDs than those conducted in the physician-office setting.
 However, the agency in 2019 began to shift payments for services provided at HOPDs to match those for clinical visits that it pays under Medicare's Physician Fee Schedule.

 CMS had planned to implement the site-neutral payment policy over a two-year period by: